 Today we will cover the things that I have tried.
 Since the whole point was to get off prescription medication, I went the natural route:

 - slippery elm: mucilage forms a protective shield within the mouth, throat, and stomach.

 - licorice and chamomile tea: really soothing in the tummy, licorice best but better to have DGL

 - DGL: is licorice and acts the same as slippery elm plus helps heal.
-DGL is licorice with glycyrrhiza, something in licorice which is hazardous when taken long term.
+DGL is licorice without glycyrrhiza, something in licorice which is hazardous when taken long term.

 - pureh tea: this intense fermented tea is great for digestion